 Machine learning

-Machine learning (ML) approaches hold promise for improving ear health, speed of diagnosis and ability to accurately identify risk.
-As demand for hearing loss screening, diagnostics, counseling, and treatment increases, ML algorithms have the potential to both create more effective hearing models than human audiologists and present an effective solution for addressing increased demand by enabling the rapid assessment of high volumes of patient data.
+Machine learning (ML) approaches are being applied to hearing loss screening, diagnostics, and risk identification.
+As demand for hearing assessment grows, ML algorithms offer a way to process high volumes of patient data at speed, potentially producing more consistent hearing models than manual audiological review.
 Early research has shown that ML offers significant advancements in the accuracy and efficiency of hearing assessments.
 Capable of analyzing large datasets, ML methods can enhance diagnosis using pattern recognition to analyze audiograms and, potentially, speech.

 Integration of electronic health records

-In tandem with ML approaches, the integration and analysis of aggregated (anonymized) electronic health records stand to enable precision medicine approaches to genetic hearing loss, providing a powerful tool for predictive diagnosis and intervention recommendations.
-For example, a deep learning (DL) model called “Auto-Audio,” which utilizes audiogram databases from the Department of Otolaryngology electronic medical record system at the Sunnybrook Health Sciences Center in Toronto, Canada, has been able to interpret audiograms and give a diagnosis with up to 97.5% accuracy and at a much faster speed than humans could.
+In tandem with ML approaches, the integration and analysis of aggregated, anonymized electronic health records is enabling precision medicine approaches to genetic hearing loss.
+By combining audiometric data with broader clinical records, these systems can support predictive diagnosis and surface intervention recommendations that reflect a patient's full clinical context.
+For example, a deep learning (DL) model called “Auto-Audio,” which utilizes audiogram databases from the Department of Otolaryngology electronic medical record system at the Sunnybrook Health Sciences Center in Toronto, Canada, has been able to interpret audiograms and give a diagnosis with up to 97.5% accuracy, reducing the risk of missed or delayed diagnoses.

 Smart devices

 AI technologies also have the potential to help develop more versatile and user-friendly hearing aids, enabling personalization of features (such as preferences around background noise filtering).
-Additionally, integration of hearing devices with smartphone apps is helping individuals build a more personalized and curated hearing experience which is tailored to their individual needs and preferences, as well as enabling alerts about any changes in hearing health.
+Integration of hearing devices with connected health platforms is enabling longitudinal monitoring of hearing function, generating real-world data that could support both personalised device optimisation and ongoing clinical surveillance.
 Such innovations have the potential to enable enhanced monitoring and management of hearing health as well as create a highly personalized experience.

 Get in touch